bean-mhm/realbloom/USAGE.md

 ![Convolution layer](images/tutorial/8-convlayer.png)

 Generally speaking, the convolution layer should have the same overall brightness as the input.
 We can use the *Exposure* slider in the *LAYERS* section to adjust the exposure of the convolution layer.
-In this case, we don't need to do this, since we had enabled Auto-Exposure.
-We'll set the mix to 0.1 to gently introduce some bloom to our image.
+In this case, we don't need to do this, since we had Auto-Exposure enabled.
+We'll set the mix to 0.1 to gently introduce some bloom to the image.

 > You can enable additive blending using the *Additive* checkbox.
 However, it's usually more accurate and best not to use this mode.

 You'll notice a *Compare* button has appeared In the *Image List* panel.
 We can use this to compare *Conv.
 Input* with *Conv.
 Result*.
 Finally, while having selected *Conv.
 Result* as the current slot, we'll use the *Save* button in *Image List* to export the result into an OpenEXR image file.

-**Congrats, we've just finished the tutorial!** Hopefully, you've learned some valuable information and gained some knowledge on how to operate RealBloom.
+**Congrats!** We've just finished the tutorial.
+Hopefully, you've learned some valuable information and gained knowledge on how to operate RealBloom.

 ## Color Management